tedklin/back-to-basics/README.md

 External sources are also sprinkled throughout my notes.
 They are credited / linked to for their information; otherwise, the information comes from the author(s) of the primary material I'm using for each topic.

-***2. There is no guarantee that anything in this repo is optimal or even correct.*** but I try :)
+***2. There is no guarantee that anything in this repo is optimal or even correct.***

 I always attempt things myself first.
-If I find better-performing or more elegant solutions from someone/somewhere else, I embed the appropriate credits in the exercise; otherwise, the work in the exercises is my own (with reference to my primary study material).
+Any code in the exercises is my own work (with reference to my primary study material) unless otherwise specified.